clarkevansteenderen/spede_sampler_R/README.md

 <img src="worked_example_figures/oversplitting.png" alt="drawing" width="350"/>

-16. The **Amalgamate** tab allows the user to upload multiple files downloaded from the **Percentage Matches**  --> **View Matches** --> **Download** button.
-In this way, the results of the 25, 50, 75, and 100% datasets can be joined into one file in order to be easily plotted.
+18. The **Amalgamate** tab allows the user to upload multiple files downloaded from the **Percentage Matches**  --> **View Matches** --> **Download** button.
+In this way, the results of the 25, 50, 75, and 100% datasets can be joined into single files in order to be easily plotted.
 For example, the four files clust_ent_data_25.csv, clust_ent_data_50.csv, clust_ent_data_75.csv, and clust_ent_data_100.csv can be uploaded, and all the cluster data can be amalgamated into one file, and all the entity data into another.
 The clusters summary table looks like this:

 |                  | 25 | 50 | 75 | 100 |